LithX0r/cg-lab-2023-project-schnetzerroessler/README.md

 ### Concept Submission due on 31.03.2023

+Penguins are stranded in a dessert/a dry place.
+They see an oasis.

 Penguins try to reach a platform with something (TBD) on it and fail as they cannot fly.
 Then a technologically advanced penguin with a jetpack comes and flies up to the platform to get the desired something.